edrohler/telerik-tse-tasks/2/TSE-task2_notes.md

     - EmployeeDetail.ascs.cs
     - Ensure reference to EmployeeDetail in Default.aspx is correct
 10. Copy the EmployeeDetailsCS.ascx and code behind to new file
+* At this point, I was able to isolate the demo into a separate project where it was functional and could run without error.
+However, this included some additional steps not found in the live demo.
+    - I needed to add the datasource and update the northwind db to meet my environment req's
+    - I reviewed the demo code and compared it to the new project created and merged everything that was needed.
+    - I deleted the initial grid that I created to add the datasource.
+        - Essentially, I had to try something and then back it out which makes version control so awesome. :)
-11. Change All ASP controls to Telerik controls in Employee Detail Control
+11. Change all ASP controls to Telerik controls in Employee Detail user control file.
     -